 In order to ensure adequate liquidity availability and healthy funding profile, the company uses various metrics and internal controls.
 The liquidity risk measurement approach is qualitative and EWI (Early Warning Indicator) based.
 Cost to revenue ratio is one such metric.
-The company has proposed a cost to revenue ratio of 70% as cap in the risk appetite statement, the EWI being set at
+The company has proposed a cost to revenue ratio of 70% as cap in the risk appetite statement.